 With a total runtime of 42 minutes, this album is a concise yet comprehensive exploration of two of the most important works in the violin concerto repertoire.
 Whether you're a seasoned classical music enthusiast or a newcomer to the genre, Jaime Laredo's renditions of these concertos are sure to impress and inspire.

-Compare reliable providers and find the cheapest option.
-View the current prices below.
+Compare trusted retailers and find the best deal.
+Check out current prices below.

-Price unknown - In most cases, this means the album isn't available on LP or is no longer offered on LP by our trusted sellers.
+Price unavailable - Usually this means the album isn't available on LP or our trusted sellers no longer carry it.